SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 So, let’s walk through setting everything up and for simplicity, I will follow the portable library path.

-## &nbsp;
+##

 ## 1: Creating the library to hold the data schema

-As stated, I always use a separate library to maintain the schema definitions for by data.&nbsp; I also usually create extension methods or worker classes in my game to consume that data.&nbsp; To get started (assuming you have created a MonoGame game project already), I create a new library project in the solution, to ensure maximum compatibility I also create it as a Portable Class Library, meaning I can use the same project for all platforms supported by MonoGame.
+As stated, I always use a separate library to maintain the schema definitions for by data.
+I also usually create extension methods or worker classes in my game to consume that data.
+To get started (assuming you have created a MonoGame game project already), I create a new library project in the solution, to ensure maximum compatibility I also create it as a Portable Class Library, meaning I can use the same project for all platforms supported by MonoGame.

 [![image](/Images/wordpress/2017/05/image_thumb-6.png "image")](/Images/wordpress/2017/05/image-6.png)